Crispelinho/coreplatform-price-services/README.md

 - Returns the applicable price for a given product, brand, and date.
 - Success response: HTTP 200 and a `PriceResponse` object.
-- If no applicable price exists: HTTP 404.
+- If no applicable price exists: HTTP 404 (no body).
+- If any required parameter is missing or invalid: HTTP 400 and an error body.
+- If an internal server error occurs: HTTP 500 and an error body.

 #### Parameters